 Housing - Look for debris inside the pump housing.
 Clean as necessary (section 5.1.4).
-(Debris inside the housing is usually evidence that a pump tube failed.)
+(Debris inside the housing is usually evidence that a pump tube needs to be replaced.)

 Figure 5-2 Rollers (A) and guides (B) on the pump rotor